henrysher/pyp2rpm/README.rst

-This repository and all the opened issues were migrated to https://github.com/fedora-python/pyp2rpm
+# his repository and all the opened issues were migrated to https://github.com/fedora-python/pyp2rpm #